The Media and Entertainment Law Review: Brazil

 Abstract ideas are not protected by copyright in Brazil.
 Instead, copyright protects creative works expressed in some kind of medium, whether tangible or intangible.

 Unfair competition is often in the spotlight during discussions regarding search engines and keywords or tags associated with search results or sponsored links.
-Brazilian court precedents in the past have almost unanimously considered that using a competitor's trademarks as keywords in search results is unlawful not only because of the unauthorised use of the trademark, but also because it is deemed unfair competition (free-riding on the trademark and on the market repute obtained by the trademark owner).
+Brazilian court precedents in the past have almost unanimously considered that using a competitor's trademarks as keywords in search results is unlawful not only because of the unauthorised use of the trademark, but also because it is deemed unfair competition (free-riding on the trademark and on the market repute acquired by the trademark owner).

 Competition and consumer rights